 - 6. Compare The compare screen allows the user to compare two studies from the same patient performed at different times.
 This analysis provides a Difference Image between the two studies showing which regions showed a change in hypo or hyper metabolic activity between the two studies.
 See the description of the Compare feature below. - 7.
-PET/CT/MR The PET/CT/MR screen allows the user to display both the PET and CT studies or the PET and MR studies for the same patient and fuse those two data sets

-- using scroll bars.
-The button will change from PET/CT to PET/MR depending on what study is being loaded into NeuroQTM.
-See the description of the PET/CT/MR feature below. - 8.
-EQuAL The EQuAL analysis is a program that is helpful for evaluating temporal metabolic asymmetry.
-This is an optional program.
-See the description of the EQuAL feature listed below. - 9.
-Data this button will display the data screen which gives the "mean" (average number of counts per second per pixel in ROI) for each of the 240 ROIs of the patient, "norm" refers to the "mean" normalized to the average of all pixels in all ROI's (default).
+PET/CT The PET/CT screen allows the user to display both the PET and CT studies for the same patient and fuse those two data sets using scroll bars.
+See the description of the PET/CT feature below. - 8.
+EQuAL The EQuAL analysis module is an optional feature that is helpful for evaluating temporal metabolic asymmetry.
+See the description of the EQuAL feature below for more information. - 9. amyQ The amyQ analysis module is an optional feature that allows for the investigation of amyloid uptake in the brain.
+See the description of the Amyloid Analysis feature below for more information. - 10.
+Data The data button will display the data screen which gives the "mean" (average number of counts per second per pixel in each ROI) for each of the 240 ROIs of the patient; "norm" refers to the "mean" normalized to the average of all pixels in all ROI's (default).
 This screen is shown below.
 This data can be saved and then imported into another application like Excel for further analysis.
-You have the option to save the Tables which are the tables presented on the Main screen for regions and clusters, Save just the raw regions, or save All.
+You have the option to "Save Tables", which are the tables presented on the Main screen for regions and clusters; "Save Raw Regions", which saves the raw information for the ROIs; or "Save All", which saves all of the available information.

-- 10. Save this option when selected will save all of the reformatted data and analysis into a single file called the NeuroQ[TM] Review File.
+- 11. Save this option when selected will save all of the reformatted data and analysis into a single file called the NeuroQTM Review File.
 This file can then be selected and the previous reformatted data and analysis will be displayed.
-This avoids having to reformat the data if it needs to be displayed at another time. - 11.
-Help this option will display the version number of NeuroQ[TM] and also the NeuroQ[TM] User's Manual can be displayed in Adobe format by clicking the Display Manual button.
+This avoids having to reformat the data if it needs to be displayed at another time. - 12.
+Help this option will display the version number of NeuroQTM.
+The NeuroQTM User's Manual can also be displayed in PDF format by clicking the Display Manual button.